woodyk/EchoAi/README.md

 # EchoAI

-EchoAI is an interactive, terminal-based AI chatbot that allows users to interact with an AI model, execute system commands, browse files, and view extracted text from files in various formats.
-This script is designed for command-line usage, offering a wide range of commands and functionalities for a seamless experience with AI interactions.
+EchoAI is an interactive, terminal-based AI chatbot that allows users to interact with an AI model, execute system commands, browse files, and analyze text from files in various formats.
+Designed for seamless command-line usage, it offers a range of commands and functionalities for an enriched AI experience.

 ## Features

-- **AI Chat Interaction**: Communicate with an AI model by simply typing text in the terminal.
+- **AI Chat Interaction**: Communicate with an AI model directly from the terminal by simply typing text.
-- **System Commands**: Execute shell commands directly from the chatbot using the `$` prefix.
+- **System Commands**: Execute shell commands directly using the `$` prefix.
-- **File Insertion**: Insert the contents of files using the `/file` command to analyze them with the AI model.
+- **File Insertion and Analysis**: Insert file contents using the `/file` command to analyze them with the AI model.
-- **Chat History**: View and clear the chat history at any time.
+- **Chat History Management**: View and clear the chat history anytime.
-- **Customizable System Prompt**: Set a custom system prompt to modify the AI’s response style.
+- **Customizable System Prompt**: Set a custom system prompt to modify the AI's response style.
-- **File Browser**: Integrated file browser with support for hidden file toggling using `Ctrl-H`.
+- **Integrated File Browser**: Navigate files easily, with support for toggling hidden files using `Ctrl-H`.
+- **Configurable Themes**: Choose from multiple themes for a personalized terminal experience.
+- **Flexible AI Model Selection**: Switch between available AI models and set the active model for interactions.
+- **Configuration Persistence**: Settings such as theme, model, and system prompt are saved and reloaded from a configuration file.

 ## Requirements

 - Python 3.8+
+- Required Python libraries:
   - `prompt_toolkit`
   - `rich`
   - `openai` (API key required)
+  - `python-docx` (for DOCX file analysis)

 ## Installation